quasicomputational/mega/packages/xml/README.markdown

 Limited XML profile
 ===================

 Most things to do with DTDs are unsupported.
 No default attributes, no external unparsed entities.
-Internal subsets---even empty ones---are rejected.
+Internal subsets—even empty ones—are rejected.

 Restricted entity references are permitted.
 These must not contain markup.
 The replacement text is treated as if it was entirely made up of character references; this matters for attribute value normalisation.
 The entity-set to be used is identified by the tuple of the PUBLIC identifier and the SYSTEM identifier in the DOCTYPE.
 Library users can define their own entity-sets.
 It is recommended that only the SYSTEM identifier is used for this purpose; however, the HTML specification specifies a similar mechanism switching on the PUBLIC identifier, so that is supported.